ikoba/docker-fish-function/README.md

     cp ./functions/* ~/.config/fish/functions/
     ```

-2. Copy `abbr` definitions in "config.fish" and paste these to yours.
+2. Copy `abbr` definitions in "config.fish" and paste those to yours.

-# Usage
+## Usage

 1. Input "image" or "container" in the position for the IMAGE_ID or the CONTAINER_ID in any docker subcommands.